jolivain/glslsandbox-player/README.md

 files are not supported.
 Use an image converter if an image is in an unsupported format.

+  glslsandbox-player also provide an integer uniform named "frame", passing the rendered frame number to the shader.
+This allow one to have an accurate synchronization with the frame sequence, disregarding the actual frame rate, frame time, or vertical synchronization with the display.

 Testing the glslsandbox-player program
 --------------------------------------